yanxifang/Gov-1347/_posts/2020-11-01-Final-Prediction-Model.md

 - **Shocks**: In theory, the effects of shocks, particularly the COVID-19 pandemic, should be already reflected in the polling data.
 Furthermore, even with COVID-19 cases and death data, I would still need to make an arbitrary determination about the size of the COVID-19 effect, which is not so mathematically sound.
 - **Laws & Administration**: Given that virtually all states and territories have changed their election laws to permit greater flexibility amid the COVID-19 pandemic, the effect of changes would again require an arbitrary determination.

-## Model Formula / Coefficients, Weights, and Justifications
+## Model Formula / Coefficients and Justifications
 After considering these factors, I decided to stick to a simpler approach, using only *historical data*, *the economy*, and *polling*.
-Again, only 25 states will be considered, which are:
+Again, only 25 states will be considered in the model (with the remaining considered either solidly Democratic or solidly Republican).
+These 25 states are:

 | Arizona | Arkansas | Colorado | Florida | Georgia |
 | Indiana | Iowa | Kentucky | Louisiana | Maine |